 Valuation of all assets and liabilities.

-Drafting and submitting of all documents in order to obtain a Grant of Probate or Letters of Administration (if there is no Will) from the Courts.
+Drafting and submitting all documents in order to obtain a Grant of Probate or Letters of Administration (if there is no Will).

 Collecting or transferring of all assets including Bank accounts, Investments, shares, etc.

-Handling the sale of any property or completing any other conveyancing matters.
+Handling the sale of any property and completing any other conveyancing matters.